Home automation

 6) analysis of the specific structures of the system

-Having reached this stage, the spaces to install the various systems are identified; this representation is identified through IS4 (general panel), IS5 (junction box in the room) and IS6 (switch boxes, inside which the light point control devices will be installed).
-The commands must be clear and precisely identified, using alphanumeric codes; for example for the buttons Pl.0, Pl.1, Pl.2,…, for the sensors Sn.0, Sn.1, Sn.2, etc.
+At this stage, the spaces for installing the various systems are identified; this representation is identified by IS4 (general switchboard), IS5 (junction box in the room) and IS6 (plug-in boxes, inside which the light control devices will be installed).
+The controls must be clear and identified precisely, using alphanumeric codes; for example for the buttons Pl.0, Pl.1,Pl.2,…, for the sensors Sn.0, Sn.1, Sn.2, etc.

 5) Examples of implementation

-Other systems are also considered, such as the management of shutters, which can be lowered or raised according to needs, even in predefined intervals to avoid power loads; the management of external and internal lights allows all lights to be connected and controlled by traditional buttons or more complex systems.
+Other systems are also considered, such as the management of roller shutters, which can be lowered or raised according to needs, even in predefined intervals to avoid power loads; the management of external and internal lights allows all lights to be connected and controlled by traditional buttons or more complex systems.

 USEFUL LINKS